jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 At deposit time, the actors pre-sign every transaction in the route.
 At the end of this process, each actor throws away the key so that no other transactions can be signed with the multisig.

-So long as any actor throws away the key as instructed, no other transactions can be signed (since signing these transactions requires approval from all n parties).
+So long as **any** actor in the group throws away the key as instructed, no other transactions can be signed (since signing these transactions requires approval from all n parties).

-This ensures that the funds always follow the pre-planned route.
+This ensures that the funds always follow the pre-planned route, so long as one actor is honest.
+This is how the system achieves 1-of-n trust assumptions.

 #### Problem 2: Enforcing the Fork Choice Rule